The meaning of pattern: Abstracts in interior design

 Abstract patterns are a classic case of form over function – they’re all about expression, not depiction – which explains why they’re so popular in modern, postmodern, and contemporary interior design.

-Cave art, pottery, and textiles from early civilizations such as Mesopotamia and Egypt show us that our prehistoric ancestors weren’t strangers to abstraction.
+Cave art, pottery, and textiles from early civilizations like Mesopotamia and Egypt show us that our prehistoric ancestors weren’t strangers to abstraction.
 Abstract patterns were used to represent beliefs, the cosmic order, or the natural world.

 In Islamic art – where religious restrictions limited figurative imagery – abstract floral patterns and intricate geometric forms became prominent, especially in mosque decoration.
 These motifs went on to influence interiors across the Middle East, North Africa, and parts of Europe.